ixcode/logback-joda/README.md

 </configuration>
 ```

+We've put some examples in the <a href="https://github.com/ixcode/logback-joda/tree/master/examples">examples</a> directory in both languages.
+The clojure one uses <a href="https://github.com/ixcode/clj-logging-config">clj-loggin-config</a> - ixcodes' fork of https://github.com/ixcode/clj-logging-config so you will need to clone and install that too.

 ## WHY?

 The standard formatters for logback (and infact log4j) use the standard java date time formatters.
 This is simple and effective.
 However, there is an issue: